Pardeep Goyal (Failure to Survival Journey)

 I knew that I would never become rich from my salary.
-My job was paying me just more than my requirement but not enough to make me rich.
-Because if employees can become rich and financially free then who will work day and night in the companies?
+My job was paying me well but not enough to make me rich.

 See..
-I am from a Baniya family and business is in our DNA.
-I was waiting for the right time to quit and start my life of freedom. .
+I am from a Baniya family and business is in our culture.
+I was waiting for the right time to quit and start my own business.

 I lived a frugal life and saved dollars from every possible expense in the USA.
-I figured out ways to save money using credit cards and actually earned $2500 just from the signup bonus from credit cards.
+I figured out ways to save money using credit cards.

 All my friends advised me to buy an apartment in Gurgaon because real estate was at it’s peak.
 Even my manager was making more money from his real estate investments than from his salary.

-I was very clear what to do with my hard saved money.
+I was very clear what to do with my hard earned money.

 - Emergency Fund (Equivalent to 10 months of expenses)

 - Financial Runway ( = 24 months of expenses)

 I paid off all my debts – invested my money into a business (Cloud based ERP for schools) and eventually left my job.